akhil-singh28/College-Attendance-Performance-Analytics-System/README_matplotlib.txt

-College Attendance & Performance Analytics System
+College Attendance & Performance Analytics System (Matplotlib)

 Project Description:
 This project analyzes college student attendance and academic performance.
-It helps identify weak students, top performers, and shows the relationship between attendance and marks using data analytics and visualization.
+It identifies weak and top-performing students, calculates attendance percentages, and shows relationships between attendance and marks using Matplotlib visualizations.

 Technologies Used:
 - Python